 If you want, you can opt out of PeopleFinders so that your information doesn’t appear in searches.
 You’ll need to search yourself and copy the URL of your report page in order to request removal from the site.

-PeopleFinders competes directly with several people search finders owned by Intelius, including US Search (opens in new tab), Instant Checkmate (opens in new tab), and BeenVerified (opens in new tab).
+PeopleFinders competes directly with several people search finders owned by Intelius, including US Search, Instant Checkmate, and BeenVerified.
 One of the big advantages to PeopleFinders over those services is that it enables you to purchase a single report, whereas the others force you into a monthly subscription.
 We also much prefer PeopleFinders’ mobile apps since it makes it easy to share reports and automatically runs a search on any unknown number that calls your phone for a bonus spam alert.

 PeopleFinders is a reasonably priced and easy to use tool for looking up a long lost friend, screening a new acquaintance, or checking on who’s calling.
 We liked the option for lower volume users to purchase individual reports rather than sign up for an unlimited subscription.
 The advantage of the monthly subscription is that it comes with PeopleFinders’ mobile apps, which offer automatic reverse phone lookup and spam blocking when an unknown number calls your phone.